-- certain financial assets and liabilities that are measured at fair value; and - defined benefit plans plan assets measured at fair value iii) Business combination and goodwill assets acquired and liabilities assumed is in excess of the aggregate mentioned above, the resulting gain on bargain purchase is recognised.
+- certain financial assets and liabilities that are measured at fair value; and - defined benefit plans plan assets measured at fair value iii) Business combination and goodwill

 The Company applies the acquisition method in accounting for business combinations.
 The cost of acquisition is the aggregate of the consideration transferred measured at fair value at the acquisition date.
 Acquisition costs are charged to the Statement of Profit and Loss in the period in which they are incurred.